emgrasmeder/recipes/pao&em-challah.md

 ### 11. Sprinkle on poppy, sesame, everything, as you like

 ### 12. turn on the oven to 190 degrees celcius
-make sure the bread and the towel are not in the oven
+make sure the bread and the towel are not in the oven while you're preheating it

 ### 13. If everything worked perfectly, your challot will have risen but not yet deflated

 ### 14. cook for, like, 13-16 minutes
-we use a thermometer to check that they're at least 88 degrees celcius
+we use a thermometer to check that they're at least 88 degrees celcius in the middle if they start to brown too soon, you can cover them with aluminium foil or something. we often just slide in a baking sheet above the challot to slow down the heat if they start to look too brown.

 Notes, lessons learned, substitutions:
 - Maple syrup is an OK substitute for egg wash, I heat it up on the stove before applying with my fingers.
 Result is not as smooth or shiny, but is sweeter and has a nice aroma
+- agave also worked well as vegan egg wash
 - Substituting the 2.5 eggs in the bread, I've done 75g water, 30g apple sauce (or put in a mixer with the water), 5g corn starch and it's been pretty good
 - Knead the dough until it's smooth and passes the window check
 - Once the bread is golden/brown in the oven as you like, cover it with foil to prevent burning but allowing it to keep cooking
-- When you put the dough in the bowl, a grease that's solid at room temperature will allow the dough ball to come out easier when it's time to braid
+- When you put the dough in the bowl for the first rise, using a grease that's solid at room temperature will allow the dough ball to come out easier when it's time to braid
 - coconut oil works well but gives the slightest aroma, i wouldn't over think the grease - butter, margerine, coconut oil, we've even used ghee. you get the idea
 - when it comes to kneading bread and letting bread rise, don't pay attention to "it should take X minutes", just do it until the consistency is right and the rise is right. it might take 1 hour, it might take 2.5 hours if it's cold in the house, just punch it when it's ready
 - i think we double the recipe above and it takes kinda twice as long to cook...